BusayoAyotunde/group14/README.md

 5. 5s

 Description:
-Javav console project for -----
+Java console project that allows users to rent, return and manage preffered vehicles.